 Reduce the heat to low and quickly mix in the maple syrup to cover the walnuts evenly.
 Spread them out on a baking sheet.

 Remove the pan from the heat, add the pumpkin seeds, and stir in the pumpkin pie spice.
 Allow cooling completely before storing in an airtight container.

 On the next day, top your oats with candied walnuts, coconut flakes, and soy yogurt or coconut whipped cream.
 ENJOY!

 Pumpkin pie Overnight oats will keep in the refrigerator for two to three days, but they're best within the first 12-24 hours.

 Note: do not freeze.

 - Nuts: you can use any kind of nuts, we find walnuts, pecans, and almonds being our favorite for this breakfast treat.

 - Plant milk: any milk will work.
-The most neutral ones being, soy milk, almond milk, and oat milk, which I highly recommend making at home, but any store-bought milk works.
-Coconut milk, in the other hand, provides an extra layer of flavor, which combines well with the spice mix and the result is also worth trying.
+The most neutral ones are soy milk, almond milk, and oat milk, which I highly recommend making at home, but any store-bought milk works.
+On the other hand, coconut milk provides an extra layer of flavor, which combines well with the spice mix, and the result is also worth trying.

 - Seeds: you can replace chia seeds with flax seeds or poppy seeds; they work perfectly and also provide similar nutritional value.

-- Sweetener: you can also use nectar agave which has a low glycemic index.
-Brown sugar can also be used but we avoid using added sugar or condensed milk in our pumpkin recipes, as pumpkins are naturally sweet and silky.
+- Sweetener: you can also use nectar agave with a low glycemic index.
+Brown sugar can also be used, but we avoid adding sugar or condensed milk in our pumpkin recipes, as pumpkins are naturally sweet and silky.
 Sometimes, we even make our leftover pumpkin with oats, milk, and spices and skip sweeteners altogether.

-- Toppings: you can go crazy here, you can use chocolate chips, extra maple syrup, etc. Just keep in mind that if you want to keep it WFPB compliant and avoid extra unneeded calories, it is better to go easy with the toppings.
+- Toppings: you can go crazy here; you can use chocolate chips, extra maple syrup, etc. If you want to keep it WFPB compliant and avoid extra unneeded calories, it is better to go easy with the toppings.